 She is a founder and the past publisher of Novello Festival Press, the only library-sponsored literary publisher in the nation.
 With titles in literary fiction, non-fiction, and poetry from emerging and established writers, during Rogers’ ten-year tenure, NFP put more than 300 writers into print, many for the first time.

-Rogers is a frequent food and culture commentator for National Public Radio station WFAE, and for the station’s online magazine, WFAEats.
+Rogers is a frequent food and culture commentator for National Public Radio station WFAE, and for the station’s online magazine, “WFAEats: All Things Food and Culture.”
 Her work was included in Cornbread Nation 1: The Best of Southern Food Writing, and she is an active member of the Southern Foodways Alliance and Slow Food USA.
 Her profile of North Carolina author Lee Smith was included in The North Carolina Century: Tar Heels Who Made a Difference, 1900-2000.
 Both books were published by University of North Carolina Press.